 - We have systems in place to encourage the reporting of concerns and the protection of whistle blowers.

-Our Chief Compliance Officer is responsible for overseeing the implementation of our Anti-Slavery Policy and the annual preparation of our slavery and human trafficking statement.
+Our Head of Compliance & Risk is responsible for overseeing the implementation of our Anti-Slavery Policy and the annual preparation of our slavery and human trafficking statement.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide awareness training to those staff involved in procurement and/or with responsibility for our supply chain management.